 Negotiating a divorce settlement on your own

-Having divorce attorney do all the negotiating for you can be costly.
+Having a divorce attorney do all the negotiating for you can be costly.
 Negotiating a divorce settlement on your own may save you thousands of legal fees.
 The best course of action is to have a solid plan in place.

 First, you need to understand what legal jargon means.
 A divorce attorney can help you understand your legal rights and help you calculate how much money you will need to support yourself after the divorce.